tyro/arbitrater/README.md

 To customise per-instance, call '`arbitrater()`', which provides a fluent API for configuration.

-To customise globally, either use the `DefaultConfiguration` object or provide a boostrap configuration.
+To customise globally, either use the `DefaultConfiguration` object or provide a bootstrap configuration.
 (See the next section)

 #### Customising generated instances